 If a property value is not gray, but black, then you can change the value of it.
 In many cases the change will have an immediate effect.

 Parameters can also be changed in the Parameter Dialog, but more over, they can be changed and read from your project design.
-Read more about how to use variable parameters here: link.
+Read more about how to use variable parameters here: "Variable Parameters".

 Functions can be called from the Function Dialog, but more over, they can be called from another object in your project design.
-To do that, use the FUNCTION Action (link).
-How to use functions is explained in detail here: link.
+To do that, use the FUNCTION Action ("FUNCTION").
+How to use functions is explained in detail here: "Operator Functions".

 Math operatorsMathematical operators are represented by a couple of different graphical symbols, that allow you to view the kind of operation in a schematic quickly.